-This all started when copper telephone cable, originally designed for voice communication, was then repurposed to carry data.
-These older cables were unshielded, in a twisted pair configuration, and is designated as Cat1.
-They have a data rate that maxed out at a pokey 1 Mbps, although nobody would use this for a data connection for literally decades at this point.
+Numbering the different categories all started when copper telephone cable was then repurposed to carry both voice communication data.
+These older cables were unshielded in a twisted pair configuration, designated as Cat1.
+They have a data rate that maxed out at a pokey 1 Mbps, although nobody would use this for a data connection for decades after.
+(Good ol' '90s dial-up.)

-While there were some standards in between, the next standard to discuss is Cat5.
+While there were some standards in between, the next standard was Cat5.
 This was a common Ethernet standard, although it is quite outdated at this point.
 It is notable as the throughput speeds were a nice, round 100 Mbps, at distances up to 100 meters.
 Nobody should try to run a network on Cat5 these days, nor are the cables even available for purchase.

 The subsequent standard is Cat5e, and the “e” stands for “Enhanced.”
 The more modern Cat5e cable is produced to a higher standard, and is designed to reduce “crosstalk,” which is the phenomenon of unwanted transfer of signals in the wire that reduces throughput.
 Cat5e can have speeds of 1000 Mbps, and is used in many residential and commercial wired applications for Gigabit Ethernet.
 This is the slowest cable that anyone should use for a new Ethernet setup, and its primary advantage currently is its lower cost.